United States • vivianhan.vsco.co • Born on October 7th

 Vivian joined Watsi on November 6th, 2014.
 Eight years ago, Vivian joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Vivian's most recent donation traveled 8,500 miles to support Joshua, a young boy from Kenya, to fund surgery to heal his hernia.
+Vivian's most recent donation traveled 8,500 miles to support Mary, an eight-year-old girl from Kenya, to treat a fractured elbow.

 Joshua is an 8-year-old boy who has been living in a children's home since he was two years old and his mother passed away.
 A neighbor intervened to help him move there when it was discovered that the living conditions with his grandmother were not suitable.
 Since early 2020, Joshua has had an inguinal hernia, or painful bulge in the groin area.
 Joshua started having lower abdominal pain, and has been to several hospitals for treatment but his condition has not improved.
 He was recently diagnosed with an inguinal hernia at one of the facilities and surgery was recommended.
 The host organization was not able to raise the needed amount and so he was referred to our medical partner BethanyKids Hospital for treatment.
 Fortunately, on September 15th, he will undergo hernia repair surgery.
 Our medical partner, African Mission Healthcare Foundation, is requesting $585 to fund Joshua's surgery.
 Once completed, this procedure will hopefully allow him to live more comfortably.
 Joshua says, "I want my pain to go away and play like my friends."